nad2040/BLC_FSWP_Injector/README.md

 # BLC Fairy Soul Waypoint Injector for Hypixel Skyblock

+### **This work is now obsolete because Badlion Client added a mod that allows you to find fairy souls without having to use the waypoints mod.**

 Injects BLC Mod Profile with fairy soul waypoints automatically.

 - It accesses the NotEnoughUpdates-REPO/constants/fairy_souls.json